 Summer Session Year I (6cr.)

 MAT 211 Discrete Mathematics 3 cr.
-Prerequisite: Sophomore standing
+Prerequisite: Sophomore Standing

-CSC 203 Information Age & Ethics (Ethics LAC)
+CSC 203 Information Age and Ethics (LAC)

 Fall Semester Year II (15cr.)